 Lack of Respectable Behavior

-Something you should keep a sharp eye out for is a construction team that isn’t respectable in their appearance and behavior.
+Something you should keep an eye out for is a construction team that isn’t respectable in their appearance and behavior.
+This is one of the biggest construction company red flags.
 Even in a hard work industry like construction, team members should be dressed for the job and on their best behavior.
 Construction sites aren’t a playground.

-While it’s fairly normal for a team of friends to joke around with each other here and there, crude jokes, alcohol, and reckless behavior on a job-site is a huge red flag.
+While it’s fairly normal for a team of friends to joke around with each other here and there.
+However, crude jokes, alcohol, and reckless behavior on a job-site is a huge red flag.
 If you’re looking for someone to get injured on your property, this is a great way to achieve that.
 Don’t settle for dangerous, juvenile behavior.
-Hire professionals who have pride in themselves.
+Instead, hire professionals who have pride in themselves and their work.

 If you’re looking for a consultation for your next renovation or building project in Toronto, give us a call.
 Heidan Construction has the experience and professionalism that you need.